Koufuku5K/3232-coursework/README.md

 # 3232-coursework
-A small game for 3232 coursework.
+A small game for 3232 coursework created by William Moses (Student ID: 200507666).

 Disclaimer: